zacksvogel/zacksvogel/README.md

 ### Hi there 👋

 ### I'm at high school technology teacher at Smoky Valley High School.
-I teach a variety of technology to high school students including: web development, 3D printing, video productions, animation, electronics, web literacy, and more.
+I teach a variety of technology to high school students including: web development, Game Design (Godot and Unity), 3D modeling/printing, video productions, animation, electronics, web literacy, and more.

 ---

 ## 🔭 I’m currently working on ...
-1. Classroom Lesson Plans for the upcoming school year
+1. Graduate courses in CS at K-State
 2. Classroom Website
+3. Home Assistant

 ---
 ## 🌱 I’m currently learning ...
-1. Next.js
+1. Godot
-2. Arduino Boards
+2. xLights

 ---
 ## 💬 Ask me about ...